 If you have a visual impairment, however, you can adapt BSL to work for you.

 Visual frame signing, for example, is where a person signs using BSL within your field of vision.
 Hands-on signing, where you place your hands over the hands of the signer so that you can feel the signs being formed, can also be used.

 Sign Supported English (SSE) uses BSL signs but in the order they are used in spoken English.

 Social haptic communication can be used to supplement the information you receive through other methods of communication, such as speech or sign language.

 It consists of tactile signs that describe the environment, emotional responses, descriptions of people and other additional information that is usually provided by sight.

 The signs are given through touch, commonly on your back, but can be anywhere on the body that doesn’t interfere with other communication methods.

-Makton uses signs, symbols and speech to develop communication, language and literacy skills.
+Makton is not a formal sign language, but it does use signs, as well as symbols and speech, to develop communication, language and literacy skills.

 There are three levels of Makaton, which can be tailored to your communication needs:

 Makaton symbols can also be used to choose between particular activities in a similar way to using objects of reference and picture symbols.